-This course is concerned with disputes involving land of both a private and public nature.
+This course is concerned with public and private disputes involving land.
 Private disputes among landlords and tenants, neighbors, owners and trespassers, co-owners, and buyers and sellers are analyzed from planning and litigation viewpoints.
-Public disputes involving questions of zoning, eminent domain, and protection of public resources (including environmental questions) are analyzed from the respective points of view of protecting private property and furthering the general welfare.
+Public disputes involving questions of zoning, eminent domain, and protection of public resources are analyzed in terms of the interaction between private property rights and general welfare values.